zachys/storm-mqtt/README.rst

 storm-mqtt
 ===============

-Storm-mqtt is a sample Spout and Bolt implementation of MQTT.
+Storm-mqtt is a sample implementation of Storm Spout and Bolt of MQTT client.

-This receives \ sends messages from MQTT broker as a String, store in the queue and emit to the Storm Bolt.
+It receives and sends messages from MQTT broker as a string, throuh the bolt and spout structure.

 Bolt implementation is based on the following guide: https://eclipse.org/paho/clients/java/